At The Artery Community Roasters, we are proud to adopt a transparent and equitable Direct Trade model when sourcing our specialty green coffee.

 All Canada-wide shipping is FREE on orders of $50 or more (before tax).

-Purchases of $49.99 have flat shipping fees of $10 for Ontario and Quebec, and $15 for the rest of Canada.
+Purchases of $49.99 or less are subject to a flat shipping fee of $10 for Ontario and Quebec, and $15 for the rest of Canada ($7.50 for Ottawa core which we will soon hope to expand throughout Ottawa).
 These rates tend to be much lower than the actual Canada Shipping rates.
 Full shipping price will be displayed at checkout.

-We offer FREE and socially distanced curbside pick-up in Ottawa.
+We offer FREE and socially distanced curbside pick-up in Ottawa at our roastery.

-When checking out, feel free to select curbside pick up and choose your location and book an available time slot.
+When checking out, feel free to select curbside pick up and we will emaiL you when it’s ready and our hours for they week. !

-- The Artery Community Roasters - 5450 Canotek Rd., Unit #45, Ottawa, ON (Wednesday's only for now).
+Address: The Artery Community Roasters - 5450 Canotek Rd., Unit #45, Ottawa, ON (Wednesday's only for now).
 Look for the Run Ottawa sign!
-Get some free samples when you pick up here!
+Your order will on a black bookcase right when you walk in.

 You can select your preferred payment method at checkout.